anyoneaaaa/anyoneaaaa/README.md

 - 👋 Hi, I’m @anyoneaaaa
 - 👀 I’m interested in game dev ,front end,UX/UI,cyber security
-- 🌱 I’m currently looking for job ...
+- 🌱 I’m currently looking for job in UX/UI Design and Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Project that can Develop my skills
-- 📫 How to reach me ...
+- 📫 Reach me by mail agarwalayush19999@gmail.com

 <!---
 anyoneaaaa/anyoneaaaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.